alifares10/Full-Stack-44---Ali-Fares---Node.JS-Final-Project/README.md

 ## Installation

-first clone the repo
+- clone the repo

 ```bash
 git clone
 ```

-then create a .env file in the backend folder and add the following
+- create a .env file in the backend folder and add the following

 ```bash
 JWT_SECRET=your_secret